jiezhoucs/must-read/notes/pl/2020-UnsafeRust-OOPSLA20.md

 (2) visible within their crate, and
 (3) visible to other crates.*

-**Measuring the Unsafe World – How do Developers Use Unsafe Code?**
 5. **(Motivation).** *What are the most prevalent use cases for unsafe code?*

 ### Empirical Results